Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Methods

-Finally, we stopped the evolutionary algorithm at the iteration instance where the average performance of $\mathbf{F}_p$ over $\mathcal{V}_i$ is at minimum and selected the model $\mathbf{f}^{*}_i$ with the lowest error on $\mathcal{V}_i$.
-The utilisation of a separate set $\mathcal{V}_i$ for the stop-learning condition was necessary to avoid overfitting of the training data.
-Indeed, it was possible to notice how the performance on $\mathcal{V}_i$ would improve for the first iterations of the evolutionary algorithm and then become worse.
-This concludes the evolutionary algorithm depicted in Figure \ref{Learning_scheme} c.
+Finally, we stop the evolutionary algorithm at the iteration instance where the average performance of $\mathbf{F}_p$ over $\mathcal{V}_i$ is at minimum and selected the model $\mathbf{f}^{*}_i$ with the lowest error on $\mathcal{V}_i$.
+The utilisation of a separate set $\mathcal{V}_i$ for the stop-learning condition is necessary to avoid overfitting of the training data.
+Indeed, it is possible to notice how the performance on $\mathcal{V}_i$ would improve for the first iterations of the evolutionary algorithm and then become worse.
+This concludes the evolutionary algorithm in Algorithm \ref{alg:evol}.
 At last, the overall performance of the model is computed as the sum of the mean-squared errors over the outer validation loop as $\mathcal{E}=\sum_{i=1}^{10} \rm{E}\Big \{ \mathcal{T}_{i}|\mathbf{W}^{*}_{o}, \mathbf{f}^{*}_i, \lambda^{*}_i \Big \}$.
 Summarising, we can think the overall methodology as an optimisation of relevant hyperparameters followed by a fine-tuning of the set of features used through an evolutionary algorithm.
 The final performance and its measure of variation reported in the paper are computed as average and standard deviation over ten repetitions of the evolutionary algorithm respectively.